 While sitting in the train from Berlin to Potsdam, I started writing about my last trip to Düsseldorf.
-Even though “dorf” means village in German, and the word is in the name, Düsseldorf is such an interesting dinamic city today.
-I visited it in summer and autumn.
+Even though “dorf” means village in German, Düsseldorf is such an interesting dinamic city today.
+I visited it in for a reunion in summer and by myself in autumn.
 And two time in winter, for the Christmas market, as we have to admit the holidays are the only best part during the cold months.

 1. Königsallee and park Hofgarden